jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 That way there never is any manual need to start recording.
 You just plug in a battery and fly.

+Now is a good time to slot in a micro sd card.
+It's recommended to use a class 10 card, I'm using a [32 GB sd card][18], but you can also grab a smaller or a bigger card up to 64GB.
+To give you a rough idea, after flying 5 packs, each of about 4 minutes, I come home with 4-5 GB of footage.

 Another bonus tips is: **check and tighten the screws every few flights**.
 It's not uncommon to loose some screws, and that can be prevented to a large degree by just tightening them up every 10 or so packs you fly.

-### 🚁 <span id="fly" class="offset-top-nav">Fly</span>
+### 🚁 <span id="fly" class="offset-top-nav">Flying</span>

-**I do love flying this thing!** One of the best things about this micro quad is the fact that is comes with a bit of weight and as such is just a bit more "floaty" than most micros which is great for freestyle flying.
+**I do love flying this thing!** One of the best things about this micro quad is the fact that it comes with a bit of weight and as such is just a bit more "floaty" than most micros which is great for freestyle flying.
 If you try the [Mobula7 HD][1] you will be amazed by how much it feels and flies like a 5 inch quad.
 Really, really cool!

 Here are a few different videos of flying in very different places in terms of weather conditions.